May 24, 2004

 extra fingers too.

-star-cross'd lovers we
+star-cross'd lovers wekosak writes:

 but shakespeare said nothing 'bout